vydang02/Regression-Analysis-Portfolio/HW5_files/HW5.md

 car with an acceleration that is 2 units greater, holding mpg and year constant.

-6. (3 pts) For two cars that differ in in acceleration by two units but have the same values of mpg and year, can you predict the actual difference (in dollars) between the msrp values of these cars?
-If so, provide your prediction.
-If not, describe what additional information you’d need to form your prediction.
+For two cars that differ in in acceleration by two units but have the same values of mpg and year, the actual difference (in dollars) between the msrp values of these cars.

 ``` r
 k <- exp(2 * beta_3)